rin2021/Computer-Science-101-/Src/Computer-Science-101.md

 ```javascript
 print(1, 2);
 ```
+If you run this code, the output will be 1 2.
+Which means the machine understands that the user is giving him command to print 1 2.

 ## What is a string?
 In computer science, a string is **a series of letters or a sequence of characters**.
 In JavaScript, a string is written within double quotes:
 ```javascript